-Perhaps the most spectacular exhibitions of Jesus' Kingship while yet in His humiliation, however, are the demonstrations of His lordship and control over the waves of the sea -- His subjugation of the sea as the Second Adam -- and His deep knowledge of and rulership over the fish.
-When their little fishing-boat was being lashed by a fearful storm on the lake of Galilee, the disciples wakened Jesus inside the vessel -- yelling: 'Master, Master, we are perishing!'
-Then He arose, and rebuked the wind and the raging of the water.
-And they ceased, and there was a calm.
-Then He said to them, 'Where is your faith?'

-And they, being afraid, wondered -- saying to one another: 'What kind of man is this!
-For He commands even the winds -- and water, and they obey Him!' " (Luke 8:24-25).

-Too, when money to pay tax was needed, Jesus commanded Peter: "Go to the sea, and throw out a hook, and haul in the first fish that comes up.
-Then, when you have opened its mouth, you shall find a piece of money."
-Matt.
-17:27.
-A more telling illustration of Jesus' complete rulership of the world, would surely be difficult to conceive.
+Perhaps the most spectacular exhibitions of Jesus' Kingship while yet in His humiliation, however, are the demonstrations of His lordship and control over the waves of the sea-His subjugation of the sea as the Second Adam!-and His deep knowledge of and rulership over the fish.
+When the little fishing boat was being lashed by a fearful storm on the lake of Galilee, the disciples woke Jesus up inside the vessel, yelling: "Master, Master, we perish!'
+Then He arose, and rebuked the wind and the raging of the water: and they ceased, and there was a calm.
+And He said unto them, 'Where is your faith?'
+And they, being afraid, wondered, saying to one another, 'What manner of man is this!
+For He commandeth even the winds and water, and they obey Him!'"
+(Luke 8:24-25).
+And when money to pay tribute was needed, Jesus commanded Peter: "Go thou to the sea, and cast an hook, and take up the fish that first cometh up; and when thou hast opened his mouth, thou shalt find a piece of money" (Matt.
+17:27).
+A more telling illustration of Jesus' complete rulership of the world would surely be difficult to conceive!

-It should not be imagined, however, that Jesus' Prophethood, Priesthood, and Kingship can be sealed off from one another into watertight compartments.
-For that was no more the case than it was also with Adam's threefold office of prophet, priest, and king.

-In our latter example, for instance, Jesus not only manifested Himself as the Great King -in exhibiting His rule over the fish with the coin in its mouth.
-By preannouncing what would happen -- He also thus manifested Himself as the Great Prophet.
-And by causing the fish to yield the coin to enable Peter's tax to be paid, He proved Himself to be also the Great Priest.
-Similarly, dying on the cross as the Priest of His people -- as the Prophet, He also fulfilled His own prediction that this would happen.
-Matt.
-16:21--28.
-Indeed, above the cross the great inscription even read: "The King of the Jews."
-Mark 15:26.
+It should not be imagined, however, that Jesus' Prophethood, Priesthood, and Kingship can be sealed off from one another into watertight compartments, any more than was the case with Adam's threefold office of prophet, priest, and king.
+In our latter example, for instance, Jesus not only manifested His Great Kingship in exhibiting His rule over the fish with the coin in its mouth.
+By preannouncing what would happen, He also thus manifested Himself as the Great Prophet.
+And by causing the fish to yield the coin to enable Peter's tribute to be paid, He proved Himself to be a Great Priest.
+Similarly, dying on the cross as the Great Priest, He fulfilled His own great prophecy that this would happen (Matt.
+16:21-28).
+And above the cross was the great inscription, "The King of the Jews" (Mark 15:26).

-Jesus revealed Himself as the fulfilment of the Hope of the world, then -- by combining the threefold office of Prophet, Priest, and King in the unity of His Sonship of man.
-He was anointed as Prophet, anointed as Priest, and anointed as King -- all at one and the same time. when He was set apart as the Anointed One, alias as the Christ.

-Indeed, as the Heidelberg Catechism claims, He is called Christ, that is, "Anointed."
-And why?
-"Because He is ordained by God the Father and anointed with the Holy Ghost to be our chief Prophet and Teacher Who has fully revealed to us the secret counsel and will of God concerning our redemption; and to be our only High Priest Who by the one sacrifice of His body has redeemed us and makes continual intercession with the Father for us; and also to be our eternal King Who governs us by His Word and Spirit and Who defends and preserves us in (the enjoyment of) that salvation which He has purchased for us."34
+Jesus revealed Himself as the fulfilment of the Hope of the world, then, by combining the threefold office of Prophet, Priest, and King in the unity of His Sonship of man.
+He was anointed as Prophet, anointed as Priest, and anointed as King all at one and the same time when He was anointed as The Anointed, as The Christ.
+And, as the Heidelberg Catechism claims, He is called Christ, that is, "Anointed," "because He is ordained of God the Father, and anointed with the Holy Ghost, to be our chief Prophet and Teacher, Who has fully revealed to us the secret counsel and will of God concerning our redemption; and to be our only High Priest, Who by the one sacrifice of His body has redeemed us, and makes continual intercession with the Father for us; and also to be our eternal King, Who governs us by His Word and Spirit, and Who defends and preserves us in (the enjoyment of) that salvation which He has purchased for us."